amitguptaforwork/python_portfolio_projects/PythonToExe_QuizGame/README.md

 ## Usage

+- Make sure the quiz_data.json is in same folder as the exe.
+The exe file will read it.
 - Run the executable (`quiz_game.exe`) from the command line or by double-clicking it.
 - Answer the questions presented in the terminal.
 - At the end of the quiz, your score will be displayed.